Stephanie Luck: Background

 Prior to her election to the Colorado State House in 2020, Luck ran unsuccessfully for the Colorado State Senate in 2018.
 A Colorado native, Luck earned her law license in New York State.
 Most recently, she has been working as a sixth-grade teacher.
 Previously she served as the president of the Penrose Chamber of Commerce and has also served on other boards and as a volunteer in various community initiatives.

 Political career

-In March 2021, Luck sent her policy director to attend a panel that promoted the false claim that the 2020 presidential election was fraudulent.
+In March 2021, Luck sent her policy director to attend a panel that promoted the view that the 2020 presidential election was fraudulent.
 Along with a Republican legislator, the two cast doubt on the validity of the election results and told attendees to voice support for Republican bills aiming to restrict ballot access.

 During the 2021 legislative session, Luck was the lead sponsor of a measure that would have required abortion providers to collect sensitive and personal data from patients for compilation in a public report.
 The measure was blocked in the House.